 Understanding the sourdough process is extremely important to becoming a confident bread baker.
-This article will review baker’s percentages, sourdough formulas, and the whole sourdough process.
+This article will review baker’s percentages, sourdough formulas, and a step-by-step guide on the sourdough bread making process.

 Overview